Top 10 Social Media APIs for Developers

 • The Facebook approval process for scope permissions is the most rigorous of any network.
 You need to write up testing steps, submit a video, and detail your reasoning for needing the permissions.
 We’ve been rejected a few times because our video missed a step in our instructions.
 Also, every new permission requires starting the processes over again.

-• Facebook Reels can now be publish, but unfortunately, Stories can not be shared on Facebook yet.
+• Facebook Reels can now be publish and Facebook Stories.

 • You’ll need to chunk videos to post.
 This creates a cumbersome process.